Dumbo (2019 film): Casting

 In January 2017, it was announced that Will Smith was in talks to play the father of the children who develop a friendship with the elephant after seeing him at the circus.
 However, Smith later passed on the role due to scheduling conflicts with Bad Boys for Life, among other reasons.
-He went on to be cast as the Genie in Disney's live-action film adaptation of Aladdin.
+He went on to be cast as the Genie in Disney's 2019 live-action film adaptation of Aladdin.
 Bill Hader, Chris Pine and Casey Affleck were also offered the role, but passed on it before Colin Farrell was cast.
 Farrell, a fan of Burton, chose to work on the film because "[t]he idea of [acting in] something as sweet and fantastical and otherworldly, while being grounded in some recognizable world that we can relate to, under the direction of [Burton], was a dream ...
 I've always been looking for something of that ilk."
+Jenna Ortega auditioned for one of the film's roles when she was just fourteen years old, feeling extremely "gutted" at not securing the part due to her doubts on if she would ever have the chance to work with Burton again; Ortega ultimately went on to collaborate with Burton in the Netflix series Wednesday and the 2024 film Beetlejuice Beetlejuice.

 In March 2017, Burton's frequent collaborators, Eva Green and Danny DeVito, joined the cast as Colette, a trapeze artist, and Max Medici, the circus' ringmaster, respectively.
 Due to her fear of heights, Green trained with aerialist Katherine Arnold and choreographer Fran Jaynes in order to prepare for the role.
 In April 2017, another veteran of Burton's films, Michael Keaton, joined Dumbo, to complete the casting of prominent "adult" roles.
 Tom Hanks was reportedly in discussions for the role before Keaton's casting.
 Hanks would instead sign on for the role of Geppetto in Disney's 2022 live-action film adaptation of Pinocchio.
 In the summer of 2017, DeObia Oparei, Joseph Gatt, and Alan Arkin joined the cast.
 DeVito said that "[he loves] Tim and [he] would do anything to be in a movie with him."
 He also said that Burton is "[a]lways spirited, always an artist, always thinking about the craft, always painting with his mind," and that he felt like "part of some kind of palette, a color scheme" while filming the movie.